sadegh-rizi/OT-detection/README.md

 ## Guideseq
 58 gRNAs
 off-targets from guideseq are visualized on ideograms with  pam density serving as an overlay.
 A frequency table of off-targets from all gRNAs was used to compare PAM density heatmap and off-target density heatmap side by side in an ideogram.
 The PAM-dense regions roughly align with off-target dense regions.
+Further investigation is required to prove significant correlation between PAM density and off-target cleavage frequency.
 - PAM density table was created by adding the number of 'NGG' occurrences in window slides of size 1e5.
 - The off-target density table was created by adding the number of guideseq reads- as a measure of frequency- in window slides of size 1e6.